saba1111111/books-collection/README.md

 - **PostgreSQL**: An advanced open-source relational database, chosen for its reliability, feature robustness, and active community support.
 - **TypeORM**: An ORM (Object-Relational Mapping) library for TypeScript and JavaScript, enabling seamless database interactions through an object-oriented model.
 It simplifies data manipulation and ensures type safety.
 - **Redis**: An in-memory data structure store, used as a database, cache, and message broker.
 It enhances performance by caching frequently accessed data and supporting various data structures for efficient data management.

+# Environment Configuration

+To successfully run this project, certain environment variables must be set.
+These variables configure the application's connections to databases, external services, and define key parameters for its operation.
+Below is a list of the required environment variables, categorized by their respective services:

+## PostgreSQL Database Configuration

+- `DATABASE_TYPE`: The type of database used (should be set to `postgres`).
+- `POSTGRES_HOST`: Hostname of the PostgreSQL server.
+- `POSTGRES_PORT`: Port on which the PostgreSQL server is running.
+- `POSTGRES_USER`: Username for PostgreSQL authentication.
+- `POSTGRES_PASSWORD`: Password for PostgreSQL authentication.
+- `POSTGRES_DB`: Name of the PostgreSQL database to connect to.

+## Redis Configuration

+- `REDIS_PORT`: Port on which the Redis server is running.
+- `REDIS_HOST`: Hostname of the Redis server.

+## Email Account Configuration

+- `EMAIL`: Email address used for sending emails.
+- `EMAIL_PASSWORD`: Password for the email account.

+## Token Configuration

+- `ACCESS_TOKEN_SECRET`: Secret key for signing JWT access tokens.
+- `ACCESS_TOKEN_EXPIRATION_TIME`: Expiration time for JWT access tokens.
+- `REFRESH_TOKEN_SECRET`: Secret key for signing JWT refresh tokens.
+- `REFRESH_TOKEN_EXPIRATION_TIME`: Expiration time for JWT refresh tokens.